 Accepted translator track papers will be published in the conference proceedings.
 Please make sure to consult and cite previously published work before submitting your paper.

-Submissions (up to 10 pages, including references) should be formatted according to the templates specified below, and submitted as PDF files to the EasyChair EAMT 2020 page (submission type: EAMT2020 Translator).
+Submissions should be anonymized, prepared according to the templates specified below, and no longer than 10 pages (including references).
+Proposals should be submitted as PDF files to the EasyChair EAMT 2020 page (submission type: EAMT2020 Translator).

 Please note that 10 pages is the maximum number of pages.
 Submissions of any length will be evaluated by the committee.